Home Buyers’ Plan (HBP)

 Can I use the Home Buyers’ Plan more than once?

 Yes, you can use the HBP more than once if you’ve repaid your previous HBP and your balance is at 0.
-If you’re separated, divorced or no longer living with your spouse or common-law partner, you must also meet all the other HBP conditions that apply to your situation.
+If you’re separated, divorced, or no longer living with your spouse or common-law partner, you also need to meet all the other HBP conditions that apply to your situation.
 Connect with an advisor to discuss your unique situation.

 Can I cancel the Home Buyers’ Plan if I don’t buy a house?